Clair1234/Scrapping-List-of-scientific-journals/README.md

 ### Libraries used
     requests
     BeautifulSoup
 They are included in the Anaconda distribution.
-Else ypu have to install them
+Else you have to install them

 ### Else
-You need a python environnement
+You need a python environnement.

 As it is scrapping a web page you need to have a good internet connection

 ## TODO